janprunk/emacs.si/index.md

 # Welcome to Emacs users group Slovenia

 ## About Emacs users group Slovenia
+We are [Emacs](https://www.gnu.org/software/emacs/) enthusiasts in|from Slovenia.
+We meet virtualy online; and live in-person in Ljubljana, Slovenia.
+Our virtual online meetups are on every first Monday in a month, at 20:00 CE(S)T.

+## Communication
-We are Emacs enthusiasts in|from Slovenia.
-You can join and write to our [FSFE Group Slovenia mailing list](https://lists.fsfe.org/mailman/listinfo/fsfe-si).
+You can join and write on our [FSFE Group Slovenia mailing list](https://lists.fsfe.org/mailman/listinfo/fsfe-si).

-You can join us on our virtual online chat channels:
+You can join us by the following methods on our virtual online channels:
 * On [Libera](https://www.libera.chat) [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) network.
 You can chat with us, by joining the server irc.libera.chat and channel [#emacs.si](https://web.libera.chat/#emacs.si).
 * On [OFTC](https://www.oftc.net) [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) network.
 You can chat with us, by joining the server irc.oftc.net and channel [#emacs.si](https://webchat.oftc.net).
-* On [Discord](https://discord.com), you can join Discord "Emacs Slovenia" group by clicking the [invitation link](https://discord.gg/GDdWgMaCwc).
+* On [Discord](https://discord.com), you can join Discord "Emacs Slovenia" group by clicking on the [invitation link](https://discord.gg/GDdWgMaCwc).
 * On our videoconference [Jitsi]( https://vidra.radiostudent.si/emacs) server.
 * All channels are meshed.